-affected by agribusiness especially on emissions from industrial agriculture is key within the agricultural and industrial sectors.
-Organisations that will form this campaign must be capacitated on how to track national GHG emissions through reviewing national inventories to measure and produce evidence-based information on the impact of agribusiness on climate change.
-2. Link climate solutions to ongoing policy formulation processes such as proposed Climate Bill and Zimbabwe Carbon Credits Framework.
-3. There must be a link of agribusiness and policy and legislative Frameworks to ensure informed advocacv.
-Multi Sectoral Engagement 1.
-The biggest threat to this campaign will be persuading big multilateral and corporates from financing agribusiness especially institutions, product processing industries and GHG emitters.
+Strategic Issue Recommendation Policy Analysis 3.
+There must be a link of agribusiness and policy and legislative Frameworks to ensure informed advocacy.
+Multi Sectoral The biggest threat to this campaign will be persuading big multilateral and corporates from financing agribusiness especially financial institutions, product processing industries and GHG emitters.
 Through various climate justice campaigns organisations must push for Inclusive finance engagement, tracking and accountability by agribusiness firms with their financiers for sustainable climate smart practices which can be forwarded to small landholders by administering appropriate sustainability standards.
 There is no way that the battle against agribusiness on climate change can be won without farmers themselves.
-2. Work with the Climate funders.
-Reserve Bank of Zimbabwe and Ministry of Finance to promote sustainability and inclusive financing for agriculture and climate smart technologies and approaches.
-Legislation 1.
-Role of parliament in the fight for climate justice is important through policy and legislation formulation.
+Work with the Climate funders, Reserve Bank of Zimbabwe and Ministry of Finance to promote sustainability and inclusive financing for agriculture and climate smart technologies and approaches.
+Engagement Legislation Role of parliament in the fight for climate justice is important through policy and legislation formulation.
 Zimbabwe's NDS policy, vision 2030 and NDCs, and low carbon development are key in ensuring that the environment and climate change resilience comes first hence engagement of the Parliament and its subsequent portfolio committees is important.
-2. Advocate for the implementation of sustainable food packaging solutions (circular economy) that includes reduce, reuse, repair and recycle.
+Advocate for the implementation of sustainable food packaging solutions (circular economy) that includes reduce, reuse, repair and recycle.
 This must be seen throughout the value chain especially the seed production industry and agri-waste management sector.
 This will see the reduction of GHG emissions especially that of methane as agribusiness moves away from plastics to biodegradable packaging.
 There is also a potential for waste-to-energy generation which is not likely found in a linear waste management model used by many corporates within the agribusiness sector.
 This research must therefore inform sustainable waste management as one of the low-hanging fruits in its fight against agribusiness.